liquidev/liquidev/README.md

 - ⏹ **[tsuki](https://github.com/liquidev/tsuki)** - Programmer-oriented compiled programming language.
 Gave up on it because Rust already exists and suits my needs perfectly well.
 Compiler emits machine code but doesn't do anything interesting.
 - ⏹ **[hayago](https://github.com/liquidev/hayago)** - Statically-typed scripting language.
 “Like Nim, but with braces!”™ This one has a long history and I eventually just got bored (both of this project and Nim.)
 - ⏹ **[Planet Overgamma](https://github.com/liquidev/planet-overgamma)** - A game about crashing on an unknown planet and using automation to survive and thrive.
 This one had so many rewrites it would make your head spin.
 I got bored of it.
+- ...as well as tens of others I started and got bored of after ten minutes.

 Legend:
 - 🤚 **On hold**